 Despite being one of Work and Pensions secretary Iain Duncan Smith’s flagship policies, the 2011 scheme has not been particularly successful at getting people back to work, and is currently delivering outcomes close to the performance of the programme it replaced.
 For those who have moved onto the programme from Employment and Support Allowance, just 4 per cent have found employment.

 In this respect, today’s announcement may be seen as a response to the failure of current Workfare policies.

 There is no reason to think, however, that the criticisms levelled at workfare won’t also apply to the new scheme.
 Is, for example, a person spending 30 hours a week picking up litter more or less likely to find a paying job?
 Research which looked at similar schemes in the US, Canada and Australia found that:

 “There is little evidence that workfare increases the likelihood of finding work.
 It can even reduce employment chances by limiting the time available for job search and by failing to provide the skills and experience valued by employers.
 Subsidised (‘transitional’) job schemes that pay a wage can be more effective in raising employment levels than ‘work for benefit’ programmes.
 Workfare is least effective in getting people into jobs in weak labour markets where unemployment is high.”

 As shadow chief secretary to the treasury Rachel Reeves put it, “The experience so far has been they cost quite a bit of money and don’t deliver that much in the way of results.”

 The new scheme will cost £300 million a year.
 As yet, there is very little evidence to suggest it will deliver a return on that investment.

 This graphic from IPPR shows the stark difference between public perception and reality when it comes to benefits.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.